GutiSoftware/FPU-Extended-Calculator/README.md

 Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

-if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish592MaxDig.exe
+if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish60MaxDig.exe

-There is a version (CalcFPUenglish592Round.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.
+You can choose to shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

 Added files: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt and ChangesInThecompiledDELPHIcodeToGetExtendedPrecisionRound.txt to explain the improve code.